readthedocs/blog/pr-builder.rst

   webhook event for a project from gitHub and trigger a build for that version.

-- **Synchronizing External Versions:** Whenever there is a new commit on the pull/merge request, we synchronize the external version for that pull/merge request and trigger a new build with the latest changes.
+- **Synchronizing External Versions:** Whenever there is a new commit on the pull/merge request, we synchronize the external version for that pull request and trigger a new documentation build with the latest changes.

 - **Deleting External Versions:** Whenever the pull/merge request is closed or merged, we delete the external Version associated with that pull/merge request.